 Addressing questions, concerns and issues to the appropriate, responsible person in an open, non-confrontational manner.

 Following appropriate professional meeting etiquette.
 If needed the Executive Board may implement Robert’s Rules of Order.

-Following appropriate professional meeting etiquette.
-If needed the Executive Board may implement Robert’s Rules of Order.

 2. All TXJRAC Members will read and sign a Confidentiality / Nondisclosure Release Form.
 The Agreement must be reviewed and renewed by signing and dating the form annually at the first General Membership Meeting each year.
 (Attached) A new participant must sign the agreement when attending his/her first meeting.